-Tuition for Institute of Sacred Music students is based on tuition established by the two affiliated schools.
-In 2001-2002, full-time students enrolled at the School of Music through the Institute will pay tuition of \$20,500.
-Full-time students enrolled at the Divinity School through the Institute will pay tuition of \$14,560 in 2001-2002.
-These fees include the cost of Yale Health Plan coverage but exclude the hospitalization insurance fee.
-The estimated cost for hospitalization insurance in 2001-2002 is \$940.
-Total expenses, including tuition, for a single student living on campus in 2001-2002 are estimated to be \$34,515; for a married couple, \$39,741; for a married couple with one child, \$47,140.
-Estimated expenses include housing, meals, books, health care and major medical insurance, child care, and other miscellaneous costs.
+Tuition for Institute students is based on tuition established by the two affiliated schools.
+In 2002-2003, tuition for full-time students enrolled at the School of Music through the Institute will be \$21,300.
+Tuition for full-time students enrolled at the Divinity School through the Institute will be \$15,140.
+These figures include the cost of Yale Health Plan coverage but exclude the hospitalization insurance fee.
+The estimated cost for hospitalization insurance in 2002-2003 is \$1,170 for a single student.
+Total estimated expenses for the ISM correspond closely with the two affiliated schools.
+For example, 2002-2003 estimated expenses (including tuition) for a single student living on or off campus are \$31,475 for Music and \$27,460 for Divinity.
+Estimated totals for different categories of students may include housing, meals, books, health care, major medical insurance, childcare, and other miscellaneous costs.
+All estimated expenses, with the exception of tuition, may be revised with proper documentation.
+Further information is available from the Financial Aid Office.